collins-e-turing/SWE-agent/tools/apply_patch/README.md

 - Only use in isolated test environments
 - Ensure proper memory safety tools (ASAN, Valgrind) are available for detection
 - Do not use on production systems
-- The tool creates temporary files that are cleaned up automatically
+- The tool creates temporary files that are cleaned up automatically# Updated to be more generic - July 11, 2025